 Although Biden draws this data from another biased source that openly advocates for gun control (Every Town for Gun Safety), the argument remains sound thanks to large-scale incidents in which shooters used semi-automatic weapons (sometimes equipped with bump stocks) to inflict the most damage possible on crowds of civilians.

-Biden goes on to contend that the vast majority of Americans, including more than half of all Republicans support a broad assault weapon ban.
+Biden goes on to contend that the vast majority of Americans, including more than half of all Republicans support a broad assault weapons ban.

 However, a closer inspection of the source of this claim shows that while it did come from a largely unbiased outlet (The Morning Consult) the sample size was far too small to offer a reasonable cross section of American voters.
 With something in the neighborhood of 200 million registered voters in the United States, citing a study of just 1,960 voters (.0000098% of the electorate) to draw conclusions certainly opens Biden’s point up to debate here as well.